dalemyers/myers.io/_drafts/2015-10-24-1password-update.md

 For one final time, 1Password is still safe as a password manager.
 I will continue to use it.
 I have no intention of switching to any other manager.

-Oh, and just to reassure me that there are no hard feelings, AgileBits have sent me a goody bag.
-I'll post pictures of it on Twitter when it arrives.
-You can follow me on Twitter here: [@Vel0x](https://twitter.com/vel0x)